 El Saler has rolling sand dunes alongside Pine woodlands that separate the Albufera from the Mediterranean Sea.
 Clear waters and beautiful beaches (including some clothing-optional areas at Pinedo Beach), plus a premier golf course that ranks among the world's top 50.
 All within easy reach of downtown Valencia, by car or 20-25 minutes or by bustops at the beach in summer months - otherwise a short walk from El Saler center.

-Stunning scenery, sights, sounds, tastes of real Spain at edge of the Sierra Mariola National Park, Valencia.
-Casa Mariola B&B in 600 yr-old house, 4 en-suite bedrooms, suite with terrace, dining room with terrace and lounge room.
-Views of the Ermita del Santo Cristo (hermitage).
-Picnic, read a book, lie by the pool or sit and enjoy leisurely meals and glasses of wine in this medieval hill-top town of Bocairent.
+Stunning scenery, sights, sounds, tastes of real Spain at edge of the Sierra Mariola National Park, Comunidad Valenciana - between Xàtiva and Alcoi.
+Casa Mariola B&B in a 600 year-old house in Bocairent, has four en-suite bedrooms, a suite with terrace, and a dining room with terrace and lounge room.
+Enjoy views of the Ermita del Santo Cristo (hermitage), picnic, read a book, lie by the pool or sit and enjoy leisurely meals and glasses of wine in this medieval hill-top town.
 Walking, swimming, cycling, fishing, horse riding, rock climbing, and hot air ballooning are other options.

 Chucilla, in verdant highlands of Turia River is one hour's drive northwest of Valencia city: a more traditional, unspoilt Spain, among the most picturesque villages of the Serrania del Turia region.
 Natural springs feed into streams & rivers, carving canyons through pine-clad mountains.
 Walking, fishing and rock climbing; secluded pools for swimming.
 Ancient villages, Moorish castles; winding streets, shady squares, and history around every corner.
 La Casa Serana has five bedrooms, each with distinct decor; terrace views, airport transfers, breakfast, and WiFi for 50 euros per night (as of 05/2011).